benton/cloud_cost_tracker/README.md

 ----------------
 Why is it?
 ----------------
 The Cloud Cost Tracker is intended to be a foundation library, on top of which more complex cloud billing / accounting applications can be built.
-Although an executable 'tracker' command-line program is included, the library is primarily intended for use from within Rails, or some other ActiveRecord context, that can generate reports based on the BillingRecords.
+Although an executable 'cloud_cost_tracker' command-line program is included, the library is primarily intended for use from within Rails, or some other ActiveRecord context, that can generate reports based on the BillingRecords.

 ----------------